-Typical unamplified analog load cells have a sensitivity rating with a unit of mV/V. This rating is specified on a load cell data sheet often in the 1mV/V – 3mV/V range.
+Typical unamplified analog load cells have a sensitivity rating with a unit of mV/V. This load cell sensitivity rating is specified on a load cell data sheet often in the 1mV/V – 3mV/V range.
 Most quality load cells will come with a factory calibration sheet which specifies the actual sensitivity rating for each individual load cell produced.
-This sensitivity value can be used to convert the load cell’s output to scientific units of weight or force.
+This load cell sensitivity value can be used to convert the load cell’s output to scientific units of weight or force.

 How to convert load cell output voltage to pounds or kilograms or newtons

 As mentioned above, each load cell should come with a calibration certificate denoting the sensitivity for each individual cell.
 This value can be used to convert the load cell’s output signal to usable units of weight or force.
 To calculate the raw output voltage of the cell relative to the full capacity of the cell, use the following equation:

 In other words, the above result will be the voltage output from the cell when fully loaded relative to the full rated capacity.

 Typically, load cells are used with amplifiers to transform the small output voltage to a easily measurable voltage (while conditioning the signal with filters, etc.).
 If we add an amplifier to the mix, we have:

 If we were to convert this output voltage to force or weight, we would use the ratio of the actual output voltage to the maximum output voltage which is equal to the ratio of the actual load to the maximum rated load:

 Rearranging, we can solve for L:

 Note: Load will be in the same units as the rated capacity.

 If the load cell is not factory calibrated, it must be field calibrated to determine the sensitivity.
 To do so, record the no-load output value, then load the cell with a known load and record the output.
 Subtract the zero output voltage and use the resulting voltage as the calibration factor: